cutbox/CutBox/README.md

 Unlock and add CutBox to the list of apps (also switch on the check box next to its icon).

+Do the same for input monitoring...:

+Go to **System Preferences -> Security & Privacy -> Privacy -> Input Monitoring**

+Make sure CutBox is in the list and its checkbox is on.

-This works best before CutBox is run.
-(Macos will suggest restarting CutBox anyway.)
+These work best before CutBox is run.
+(Macos will suggest restarting CutBox anyway, wait for the CutBox icon to appear before changing a checkbox in security preferences.)

 FYI If you're upgrading, you'll need to remove and re-add the new CutBox.app.

 # About CutBox